tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * Now, we will calculate portfolio returns using Python and all the metrics we have learned up to date.

 Open the unsolved version of the Jupyter notebook to live code the solution.
-Cover the following points as you walk through the file.
+Cover the following points as you walk through the file:

 * In this demo, we will compare the closing prices of two energy stocks listed in the S&P TSX 60 index: Enbridge Inc. (`ENB`) and Imperial Oil Limited (`IMO`).